-The palisade castle of Egerszeg is now in the city of Zalaegerszeg and it was destroyed and built-in.
+The palisade castle of Egerszeg is now in the city of Zalaegerszeg and it was destroyed and built in.
 You can see only the sites of the archeological excavations.
 The city is located in the southern part of Hungary.
 It was first mentioned in 1247 as “Egurscug”, then as “Egerszeg” in 1290 but the city had been founded a lot earlier.
 The Hungarian name stands for “alder-tree corner” and is probably a reference to the town’s situation at the angle where two rivers meet.
-Its landlord was the Bishop of Veszprém since 1266 and the bishops had the town fortified in the Turkish times.
+Its landlord was the Bishop of Veszprém since 1266 and the bishops had the town fortified in Turkish times.

-From 1568, the town was fortified, a castle was built.
+In 1568, the town was fortified, and a castle was built.
 The Ottomans attacked the town for the first time in the late 1570s, but they failed to capture it.
 When Kanizsa fell in 1600, Egerszeg became the most important fort defending Zala county at the River Zala as it opposed the castle of Kanizsa directly.
 The strategic importance of Egerszeg grew, but the castle was severely damaged in 1616.
 The citizens suffered not only from the war but from plagues and heavy taxes as well.
 The fort had more than 300 men guarding it in 1638.

 The Ottomans besieged it in 1649 but due to the brilliant information system, the reinforcement arrived soon and the 500 Hussars of Captain Francsics István beat the enemy back.
-Unfortunately, the agricultural city of the fort accepted the Ottoman rule and paid taxes to them; the fort was taken for a short time in 1664, too.
+Unfortunately, the agricultural city of the fort accepted Ottoman rule and paid taxes to them; the fort was taken for a short time in 1664, too.
 It was liberated in 1690 and King Leopold I left the fort neglected in 1702.
 Now, you can see only the traces of the castle in the modern city.